 Zoom Presentation on the Global Ethic

-President Grudzen is hosting a Zoom interfaith event on Wednesday, June 21st, at 4 PM Pacific Time to recognize the contribution of Hans Kung to the Global Ethic movement of the Parliament of the World’s Religions.
+President Grudzen hosted a Zoom interfaith event on Wednesday, June 21st, at 4 PM Pacific Time to recognize the contribution of Hans Kung to the Global Ethic movement of the Parliament of the World’s Religions.

 Kung played a key role in the restarting of the Parliament in 1993 and GMU will have a delegation of 12 at the upcoming Parliament in August of 2023.

-Pacifica Institute in California will be promoting the June 21 event with GMU.
-Doctor Recep Dogan, an Islamic theologian, will be a member of a panel along with Doctor Sterling Harwood, GMU faculty member and author of books on ethics.
+Pacifica Institute in California promoted the June 21 event with GMU.
+Doctor Recep Dogan, an Islamic theologian, was a member of the panel along with Doctor Sterling Harwood, GMU faculty member and author of books on ethics.
 Doctor Harwood and President Grudzen met with Hans Kung at a week-long seminar on global ethical issues at Santa Clara University in 2005.